 Boric acid is the primary ingredient in this roach bait, killing roaches through both contact and ingestion, while also poisoning the nest.
 It is available in a 4-pound shaker container that you can easily tip and pour out for simple application over the desired area.
 It is also safe for use inside the house, but don’t allow pets or children near the areas where you’ve poured the granules.

-You can apply this roach gel bait from Advion under appliances and sinks, in cupboards, or even outside, but be sure to keep it beyond the reach of pets and children.
+You can apply this roach gel bait under appliances and sinks, in cupboards, or even outside, but be sure to keep it beyond the reach of pets and children.
 Cockroaches consume the indoxacarb in the gel, which inhibits sodium ion entry into their nerve cells, resulting in paralysis and death.
 Use the included plungers and tips to quickly and easily distribute the gel in and around your home.
 Each plunger contains 1.06 ounces of roach bait gel, ensuring that you can treat all affected areas of your home and yard.

 The formula has also been approved for use on boats, planes, or any other vehicle with a roach infestation.
 This gel roach bait lasts for up to two years and is also effective against ants, fleas, and ticks.